Will AI Replace Programmers and Software Engineers?

 What does this mean for the future of coding jobs, like programmers and software engineers?
 While there are likely to be some changes to these job roles, a complete elimination of these roles is less likely to happen—at least for quite some time.
 In fact, programmers and software engineers are driving many of the AI advancements we enjoy today.

-In this article, we’ll explore how AI stands to change the way programmers and software engineers work, current limitations of AI in programming, and offer some suggestions for future-proofing your job skills as AI becomes increasingly relevant.
+In this article, we’ll explore how AI stands to change the way programmers and software engineers work and current limitations of AI in programming, and offer some suggestions for future-proofing your job skills as AI becomes increasingly relevant.

 Will AI replace programmers?

-However, current tools are advanced enough to start impacting the way programmers work, particularly when it comes to entry-level and software engineering job requirements.
+While it's unlikely that AI will completely replace programmers, the technology has already started to impact the way programmers work, particularly when it comes to entry-level and software engineering job requirements.

 How AI is impacting programming and software engineering